 There is often a bit of confusion about the difference between Ripple and XRP, which I will explain in simple terms.
 The blockchain protocol that allows people and banks to send and receive funds is called 'Ripple'.
 This is the actual technology that supports the network.

-The name of cryptocurrency that runs on top of the Ripple blockchain is “XRP”, which is used to represent value.
+The name of the cryptocurrency that runs on top of the Ripple blockchain is “XRP”, which is used to represent value.

 Just like Ethereum, the Ripple protocol requires no intermediaries or third parties to verify a movement of funds, meaning that instead, people can send and receive XRP coins on a completely peer-to-peer basis.